Emurasoft/emurasoft.github.io/en/macro/features/macro_ide.md

-# Integrated Development Environment for Macros
+# Integrated Development Environment for Macros (Features)

 When you open a macro file in EmEditor, keywords, such as EmEditor macro objects, properties, or methods, are automatically highlighted.
 For assistance